wallywanderlust/wallywanderlust/README.md

-# 👋 Hi, I’m Walter Hampton
+# 👋 Hi, I’m Walter Hampton III

 🎓 I’m a 35-year-old Master’s student in **Machine Learning and Data Mining**, with a background in Mathematics and experience as a Data Analyst.
 I’m passionate about turning raw data into meaningful insights that drive decisions and innovation.